 (1Ki.
 6:1-38 esp.
 V.38) Solomon was 7 years in building the temple in Jerusalem (1Ki.
 8:1-11 esp.
 V.6 keyword: oracle- defined- the shrine, the innermost part of the sanctuary) then with great reverence, fanfare and respect (V.4) Solomon ordered the priests to bring the Ark of the Covenant and all the holy vessels into the tabernacle (V.6) then they took the ark of the covenant into the most holy place behind the veil.

-(V.9) The ark of the covenant contained only the two tables of stone that was the Lord’s covenant with the children of Israel.
+(V.9) The ark of the covenant contained only the two tables of stone (Ex.
+20:1-17 then Ex.
+34:1 then Deut.
+10:1-5 the ten commandments) that was the Lord’s covenant with the children of Israel.
 AND: (V.10-11) The glory (splendor) of the Lord filled the house of the Lord with such a glory the priests could not stand to minister there.
 (Ex.
 25:16-22) Israel could not live without the tabernacle, the mercy seat and the Ark of the Covenant!

 Ark of the Covenant

 NOTE: (Josh.
 3:3-17) (V.6) The ark of the covenant is also called (V.13) the ark of the Lord, (Ex.
 16:31-36 esp.
 V.33-34) the Testimony, (Ex.
 25:22) ark of the testimony, (Ex.
 35:12) the ark, (Num.
 4:5) ark of testimony, (Num.
 10:33) the ark of the covenant of the Lord, (1Sam.
 4:22) the ark of God, (1Sam.
 5:7) the ark of the God of Israel, (Jdgs.
 20:27) the ark of the covenant of God.